LAB02-Research/HASS.Agent.AutoImport/README.md

 ### Options

 Configuration is done through `appsettings.json` in the `config` subfolder.
-If it's not found, it'll be created on first launch.
+If it's not found, it'll be created on launch.

 #### Option `HASSAgentInstallPath` (optional)